 - information technology; and

 - financial analyst communities amongst others.

-Members of AASOC have a broad perspective of the complex issues facing standard setters.
+Members have a broad perspective of the complex issues facing standard setters.

-AASOC normally meets four times a year.
-To better serve AASOC’s objectives, additional meetings and conference calls may take place.
+We normally meet four times a year.
+Additional meetings and conference calls may take place.

-CPA Canada is the national organization representing the Chartered Professional Accountants (CPA) profession in Canada.
-CPA Canada provides funding, staff and other resources to support an independent standard-setting process.
+Chartered Professional Accountants of Canada (CPA Canada) provides funding, staff and other resources to support an independent standard-setting process.

-CPA Canada and the boards and oversight councils function at arm’s length from one another.
-As a result, the boards and oversight councils, as well as their staff, carry out their standard-setting operations in an independent manner.
+CPA Canada and AASOC function at arm’s length from one another.
+As a result, we carry out their standard-setting operations in an independent manner.